LearnMetabarcoding/LearnMetabarcoding/sphinx/source/gettingstarted/cli_bioinformatics/cheatsheet.rst

 	ACGCGCTGAAAAGCAGACTTTTTACACG
 	CGCGTAAACAACGC

 This can be really annoying for quick and easy command line bash bioinformatics, because the number of lines for each sequence is unpredictable.
-The following perl one-liner, from `this biostars answer <https://www.biostars.org/p/9262/#118460>`_, easily unwraps a fasta file:
+The following perl one-liner, from `this biostars answer <https://www.biostars.org/p/9262/#118460>`_, easily unwraps a FASTA file:

 .. parsed-literal::